 The good news is that most dental insurance plans offer some level of coverage for emergency care.
 For instance, many of them will pay for one needed emergency exam per year.
 Additionally, treatments often associated with dental emergencies (root canal therapy, dental crowns, etc.) may receive 50% to 80% coverage in most cases.

 However, each plan is different.
 Yearly maximums and deductibles also must be considered.
-That’s why it’s important to consult your insurance company before committing to any specific treatment.
+This is why it’s crucial to consult your insurance company before committing to any specific treatment.